speculatrix/tvh_radio/README.md

-# The ya_pi_radio Project
+# The tvh_radio Project

-Yet Another Pi Radio application

 A streaming radio client for a TV Headend server which will be expanded to play other streams.

+Formerly known as the Yet Another Pi Radio application before it took on a life of its own.

 # Purpose